rahmjan/cloud-computing-azure/tutorials/01_VirtualMachines/README.md

 LINGI2145 Autumn, 2018 -- Etienne Rivière and Raziel Carvajal-Gómez

 # Objectives
-In this tutorial, you will learn how to deploy a virtual infrastructure with several virtual machines linked by a virtual network, on your own laptop.
-You will then deploy a representative application (web hosting service) on this virtual infrastructure.
-At the end of this tutorial you will have learnt how to:
+In this tutorial, you learn how to deploy a virtual infrastructure with several virtual machines linked by a virtual network, on your own laptop.
+You then deploy a representative application (web hosting service) on this virtual infrastructure.
+At the end of this tutorial you will learn how to:

-- deploy a couple of Virtual Machines (VMs);
+- deploy Virtual Machines (VMs);
-- create a network to let Virtual Machines (VM) communicate with each other;
+- create a network to let VMs communicate with each other;
-- let your host machine be part of a virtual network;
+- let your own laptop be part of a virtual network;
 - install and deploy a web hosting service.

 :warning: We do encourage you to follow the tutorial solo.

 :warning: As for all other tutorials and for the project in LINGI2145, this tutorial assumes you are using an operating system with a UNIX-like command line built-in, such as MacOS X or any flavor of GNU/Linux.

-:warning: This tutorial demands you to complete some exercises that are tagged with the symbol: :pencil2:.
+:warning: This tutorial demands you to complete some exercises that are tagged with the symbol: :pencil2:

 # Prerequisites
 We will use [VirtualBox](https://www.virtualbox.org/) to deploy the infrastructure.
 The installation files are available at: